What Is Synthetic Full Backup: Facts Every Sysadmin Should Know

 Today’s backup solutions support both synthetic full backup and forever-incremental backups.
 Read more about other backup approaches on our blog.

 The synthetic approach to creating backups has a set of advantages.
 These are:

-Being a newer VM backup solution, NAKIVO Backup & Replication uses the synthetic approach to creating and storing VM backups.
-After the initial full backup, all jobs are forever-incremental.
-Using the CBT and RCT technologies, the product tracks changed data blocks made to the VM and transfers only these blocks to the backup repository.
+As a modern VM backup solution, NAKIVO Backup & Replication uses the synthetic approach to creating and storing backups.
+After the initial full backup, all jobs are incremental with periodic full backups or forever-incremental.
+Using the CBT and RCT technologies, the product tracks changed data blocks and transfers only these blocks to the backup repository.

 - All data blocks are stored only once, are unique, and can be referred to by multiple recovery points.

 - Synthetic backups are substantially faster, as you don’t need to run a full backup, and each recovery point “memorizes” data blocks that should be used for an entire machine restoration.